13+ Best Scissor Lift Safety Tips – [Updated for 2023]

 Scissor lift certification training should always meet OSHA Standards.
-Like any other equipment, scissor lifts are subject to OSHA and ANSI guidelines.
+Scissor lifts are subject to OSHA and ANSI guidelines like any other equipment.
 Failure to comply with these guidelines could result in fines or even lawsuits if employees have been exposed to unsafe working conditions.

 Other Important Scissor Lift Safety Considerations

-A scissor lift is an extremely large and heavy piece of machinery that frequently operates in dangerous conditions.
-It needs to be treated with respect, and only trained personnel should work on or around scissor lifts.
+A scissor lift is an extremely large, heavy piece of machinery that frequently operates in dangerous conditions.
+It must be treated with respect, and only trained personnel should work on or around scissor lifts.

 Workers should be able to report safety violations wherever they observe them.
 It should also be easy for workers to request PPE and report faulty equipment to supervisors – overlooking issues leads to accidents.